crystalfreeiot2025/crystalfreeiot2025.github.io/index.markdown

 ## Submission Instructions

 The workshop language is in English.
-Submitted papers are required to comply with guidelines for ACM conference manuscripts and must not exceed 6 pages in length for papers and 2 pages for short submissions.
+Submitted papers are required to comply with guidelines for ACM conference manuscripts and must not exceed 6 pages in length for regular workshop papers and 2 pages for short papers.

-[Submission site is hosted on EasyChair](https://easychair.org/conferences?conf=crystalfreeiot2025) and will open soon!
+[Submission site is hosted on EasyChair](https://easychair.org/conferences?conf=crystalfreeiot2025) and is open now!

 ## Support